Fulton Street station (New York City Subway): Fulton Center plans and IRT renovation

-An intricate system of ramps was replaced by two new mezzanines.
+Fulton Center approval

+In January 2009, the MTA received $497 million in additional stimulus money, bringing the total cost of the Fulton Street Transit Center to $1.4 billion.
+By then, a reporter for The New York Times wrote that the station's ramps, passageways, and stairs were so confusing that "The Fulton Street subway station might be a good spot for M. C. Escher to set up an easel, if the surrealist artist were still alive and sketching."
+This intricate system of ramps was replaced by two new mezzanines.
 Work on the IND mezzanine commenced in January 2010; the reconstruction of the transfer mezzanine over the Fulton Street IND platform resulted in traffic flow changes.
 The Eighth Avenue Line station adopted the "Fulton Street" name in December 2010 to become unified with the other platforms in the station complex.
 The eastern mezzanine and parts of the western mezzanine had opened by 2011, and the western mezzanine was completed by 2012.

-Additionally, new entrances were opened as part of the project.
+New entrances were also opened as part of the project.
 In October 2012, a new entrance on Dey Street opened for the Dey Street underpass to Cortlandt Street, and an ADA-accessible elevator was installed for the southbound Lexington Avenue Line platform.
-In November 2014, the Fulton Center project was completed, and the entire complex was made ADA-accessible.
+The Fulton Building, at the southeast corner of Broadway and Fulton Street, was also built as part of the project; work on that building lasted for another two years.
+The Fulton Center project was completed with the opening of the Fulton Building in November 2014, and the entire complex was made ADA-accessible.
+In 2024, following several violent incidents in the subway system, the city government installed scanners in the Fulton Street station as part of a pilot program to detect weapons.

 Station layout

-Originally, a network of passageways and ramps loosely connected the various lines with each other, causing congestion during peak hours.
-The transfer mezzanine, also known as the IND mezzanine, replaced these ramps and made several adjacent entrances redundant.

-Almost all transfers are made through the IND Eighth Avenue Line platform, which is three stories below ground level and runs below the other three stations.
+The station consists of three levels; all of the platforms, except for the IND Eighth Avenue Line platform, are oriented roughly on a north–south axis.
+Most transfers are made through the IND platform, which runs east–west three stories below ground level, beneath the other three stations.
 The stacked-staggered configuration of the BMT Nassau Street Line platforms splits the IND mezzanine levels into halves.
 The eastern half stretches from Nassau Street to William Street, from the southbound Nassau Street Line platform to the Broadway–Seventh Avenue Line platform.
 Similarly, the western half of the mezzanine stretches from Nassau Street to Broadway, from the northbound Nassau Street Line to the Lexington Avenue Line platforms.
 Transferring passengers have to use the third-basement-level IND platform to navigate between both halves of the mezzanine, since the Nassau Street Line's platforms bisect the mezzanine on both the first and second basement levels.

+Originally, a network of passageways and ramps loosely connected the various lines with each other, causing congestion during peak hours.
+The transfer mezzanine, also known as the IND mezzanine, was built as part of the Fulton Center project in the 2010s.
+This mezzanine replaced these ramps and made several adjacent entrances redundant.